a feature film

 She started to research the Daruma and came across something called a Daruma doll, a Japanese symbol of determination, endurance and hope.
 The legend states that you are to color in one eye of the Daruma doll and make a wish.
 When the wish comes true, you are to color in the other eye.

-The parallels between her brother and his friend and the Daruma doll compelled her to write about it and thus, the foundation for Daruma, was born.
+The story of the Daruma doll compelled her to write about it and thus, the foundation for Daruma, was born.

 Alexander Yellen is an experienced director and cinematographer, a veteran of 45 feature films and 60 episodes of television.
 He has won two Telly Awards for his photography and been a festival finalist for his short film "miles to go."
 Traveling extensively with his scientist parents, Alexander was exposed from an early age to a wide-range of people and environments.
 He developed a passion for visual storytelling and has always sought to make those stories accessible through meaningful and unique perspectives.
 Alexander was born in Washington DC, earned a degree in film studies from Wesleyan University in Connecticut, and has lived in Los Angeles for the last 15 years.